hschellman/lesson-tutorial-test/_episodes/01-How-to-make-a-lesson.md

 > This is like a GitHub Fork, but is not connected to the upstream changes.
 {: .callout}

-- Put the URL of this repository, that is https://github.com/DUNE/lesson-template.git in the “Your old repository’s clone URL” box.
+- Put the URL of this repository, that is `https://github.com/DUNE/lesson-template.git` in the `The URL for your source repository*` URL box.

 - Select the owner for your new repository (you).